Quadratic-soliton-enhanced mid-IR molecular sensing

 In such a scenario, the corresponding path length enhancement is given by:

 where \(L_{eff}\) is the effective path length, \(L\) is the cavity round-trip length, \(P_{signal}\) is the signal power, \(\alpha\) is the sample absorption coefficient, and \(\Delta \alpha\) represents some small change in the absorption due to the addition of sample.
-Simplified models using single-mode laser theory or continuous-wave OPO theory show the path length enhancement to asymptotically approach infinity as the number of times above threshold, N, approaches unity, as shown schematically in Fig. 2b (see Supplementary Information Sections 4 and 5) \cite{baev1999laser}.
+Simplified models using single-mode laser theory\cite{baev1999laser} or continuous-wave OPO theory\cite{byer1975optical} show the path length enhancement to asymptotically approach infinity as the number of times above threshold, N = P\textsubscript{pump}/P\textsubscript{th}, approaches unity, as shown schematically in Fig. 2b (see Supplementary Notes 5 and 6).

-This large enhancement near threshold is fundamentally followed by a decrease in the signal-to-noise ratio (SNR).
-However, the combination of large slope efficiency, high threshold, and low spontaneous emission rate of the OPO in the simulton regime makes this SNR reduction extremely slow (see Supplementary Information Sections 4 and 5).
-As an example, in our experiments (see Supplementary Section 1), the measured simulton threshold is approximately a factor of 2.5 larger than that of the conventional regime, and the slope efficiency is a factor of 3.5 larger, as illustrated in Fig. 2c.
+This large enhancement near threshold is theoretically followed by a decrease in the signal-to-noise ratio (SNR).
+However, the combination of the low spontaneous emission rate of the OPO\cite{brunner1976optical} as well as the large slope efficiency and high threshold in the simulton regime makes this SNR reduction extremely slow (see Supplementary Notes 5 and 6).
+As an example, in our experiments (see Supplementary Note 1), the measured simulton threshold is approximately a factor of 2.5 larger than that of the conventional regime, and the slope efficiency is a factor of 3.5 larger, as illustrated in Fig. 2c.
 The net result is an ability to operate nearly 9 times closer to threshold in the simulton regime at the same output power for detector-limited measurements.
 This ability to achieve measurable signals very near to the simulton threshold can lead to an extremely large enhancement, making the simulton an ideal candidate for intracavity sensing.